How Controlling the Variance can Improve Training Stability of Sparsely Activated DNNs and CNNs: Experiments

-\cref{table_crelu_dnn} replicates the results in \cite{price_deep_2023} for $q^{*}=1$ and extends the experiments to $q^*=2$ and $3$, as is demonstrated in Figures \ref{fig:vprimeprime_crelu_heatmap_multi_s} and \ref{fig:chiprime_crelu_heatmap_multi_s} this small increase to $q^*$ allows relatively large reduction in $V''(q^*)$ and $\chi'_{1}(q^*)$.
-As in \cite{price_deep_2023} sparsity up to 0.8 trains stably for the range of choice of $V'(q^*)= \{0.5,0.7, 0.9\}$.
-However, for larger sparsity $s=0.85$ the network only retains near full accuracy of 91\% when $V'(q^*)$ is chosen for more careful associated values of $m$ and for $s=0.9$ accuracy is reduced and the choice of $m$ becomes more sensitive.
+\cref{table_crelu_dnn} replicates the results in \cite{price_deep_2023} for $q^{*}=1$ and extends the experiments to $q^*=2$ and $3$, as is demonstrated in Figures \ref{fig:vprimeprime_crelu_heatmap_multi_s} and \ref{fig:chiprime_crelu_heatmap_multi_s} this small increase to $q^*$ allows relatively large reduction in $V''(q^*)$ and $\chi'_{1, \phi}(q^*)$.
+Sparsity up to 0.8 trains stably for the range of choice of $V'(q^*)= \{0.5,0.7, 0.9\}$.
+However, for larger sparsity $s=0.85$ the network only retains near full accuracy of 91\% when $V'(q^*)$ is chosen for more careful associated values of $m$ and for $s=0.9$ accuracy is reduced and the choice of $m$ becomes more sensitive, smaller values of $m$ decrease the expressivity of the network whilst larger values can lose training stability.
 Increasing $q^*$ to 2 and 3 both reduces the sensitivity to the choice of $m$ and retains higher accuracy.

-\cref{table_crelu_cnn_cifar_median_across_seeds_test} is analogous to \cref{table_crelu_dnn} but for the CNN where again the experiments of \cite{price_deep_2023} with $q^*=1$ are shown to have final accuracy with greater sensitivity to $V'(q^*)$; however the median test accuracy is reported rather than the mean, as these tests have greater sensitivity in ability to train.
-Again, increasing $q^*$ to 2 and 3 generally improves the ability of the nets to train and increases the final accuracy.
+\cref{table_crelu_cnn_cifar_median_across_seeds_test} is analogous to \cref{table_crelu_dnn} but for the CNN where again the experiments with $q^*=1$ are shown to have final accuracy with greater sensitivity to $V'(q^*)$ and increasing $q^*$ to 2 and 3 generally improves the ability of the nets to train and increases the final accuracy.
+Here the median test accuracy is reported, as these tests have greater sensitivity in ability to train.

 The observed sparsity of the trained nets is also shown in \cref{table_crelu_dnn} and \cref{table_crelu_cnn_cifar_median_across_seeds_test}, and is generally consistent with the desired sparsity $s$.
 For anomalous cases where a decrease in sparsity is observed these are consistent with occurrences whereby the network fails to train, in these cases where exploding gradients appear the network no longer behaves with hidden layers in line with the expected Gaussian distribution, and hence the reduction in sparsity appears.
 Though it is worth noting we would generally advocate for somewhat smaller $V'(q^*)=0.7$ to further control the contraction of $q^{(\ell)}$ towards $q^*$.